AppleBell PepperCarrotgarlicSweet & Savory SaucesTomatoVegan Recipe

 Frequently Asked Questions

-Can I Make Adjika Sauce Less Spicy or Spicier?
+Can I Make Adjika Sauce Less Spicy Or Spicier?

 Absolutely!
 If you want a spicier adjika, keep the seeds in the spicy peppers you use.
 To make this spicy sauce milder, remove all the seeds from your preparation.